ITV (TV network): Current licensees

 There are fifteen regional licences, covering fourteen regions (there are separate weekday and weekend licences for the London region), and one national licence for the breakfast service.
 All licences listed here were renewed until the end of 2024.
 Licences in England and Wales were held by the individual regional ITV plc owned companies prior to November 2008.

-The appointment to provide national news for Channel 3 is also subject to approval by Ofcom.
+The appointment to provide national news for ITV (TV Network) is also subject to approval by Ofcom.
 This appointment has been held by ITN since the channel's inception, and has also been approved through the end of 2024.